m-a-h-e/m-a-h-e.github.io/bellman_equation.md

 $$Q^\pi_{t+1}(s, a) = (1 - \alpha) Q^\pi_{t}(s, a) + \alpha G^\pi_{t}$$

->The state transistion probabilities are a property of the environment and must not be explicitly implemented by a TD learning algorithm.
+>The state transition probabilities are a property of the environment and must not be explicitly implemented by a TD learning algorithm.
 The transition probabilities are implicitly modelled (emerge) by doing a lot of averaging TD steps with the same state action pairs and probably different next states.

 ## TD Learning Algorithms